Great book theft

 The great book theft (Det store bogtyveri) was the largest book theft in Danish history.
-Almost 3,200 works (books and similar), estimated in 2003 to have a value of DKK150-300 million (US$24–48 million), were stolen from the Royal Library in Copenhagen.
+Almost 3,200 works (books and the like), estimated in 2003 to have a value of DKK150-300 million (US$24–48 million), were stolen from the Royal Library in Copenhagen.
 The perpetrator was an employee at the library who stole the works between 1970 (possibly even starting in 1967) and 1978, but the case was only resolved in 2003.
-Most works have since been recovered, but a few hundred remain missing.
+Most works have since been recovered, but several hundred remain missing.
 It has been called the most significant cultural theft in Denmark since the Golden Horns of Gallehus were stolen in 1802.

 The theft

 The works (books and similar) were primarily stolen from the library's antique collections, published in the 16th to 18th century, almost entirely foreign (only a few were Danish) and chosen based on their perceived economic value, often targeting illustrated works and other types of works that are popular among international book collectors.
 Many of the stolen books were relatively small and thin, making it easier to smuggle them out of the library.
 All works published before the year 1500 and the most important works published after 1530 were housed separately in the library under higher security and nothing was stolen from those collections.
 The smaller number of more recently published works (not antiques) that were stolen are generally of low economic value and can typically be replaced.

 Suspicion of theft –or at least recognition that some works were missing– began in the early 1970s, but it was only in 1975 that systematic theft was confirmed.
 Further security measures were introduced and in 1978 this was extended to checking the pockets and bags of employees, at which point the thefts stopped.
 The police became involved in the mid-1970s and a detailed investigation was performed.
 Wanted notices for missing works were forwarded to Interpol and international antique book traders.
 Although there were several theories regarding potential perpetrator(s), none were based on more than speculations, but it was recognized that it likely was an inside job.
 There was very little solid evidence and few leads; the police investigation had completely stalled by the mid-1980s.